Pet Insurance Waiting Periods: Accident, Illness, Orthopedic

 - Schedule the orthopedic-reduction exam in week 1.
 The earlier the better — the exam must be within 30 days of effective date at most carriers.

 - Don't shop carriers in the first year.
 Switching restarts every waiting period.
-Even if you find a 10% premium savings, the gap in orthopedic coverage during the new 6-month window almost always outweighs the savings.
+Even if you find a 10% premium savings, the gap in orthopedic coverage during the new waiting window almost always outweighs the savings.

 Start the waiting period clock today